 To enjoy this treat, you will likely need an extra-wide straw.
 Why?
 To slurp up a fun surprise at the bottom of your cup!
 In addition to tea, flavorings, creamer, and often ice, a bubble tea typically includes some round, chewy goodies.
-They're most often black tapioca pearls, which are balls of sweetened tapioca.
-Tapioca is a starchy food made from cassava, the root of a tropical plant.
+They're most often black tapioca pearls, which are balls of sweetened tapioca, a starchy food made from cassava, the root of a tropical plant.
 Some people claim these balls of gummy goodness are the "bubbles" that give the drink its name.
-Others insist that the "bubbles" are the froth that forms on the top of the drink when it's shaken to mix its ingredients.
+Others, though, are adamant that the "bubbles" in the name actually refer to the froth that forms on the top of the drink when it's shaken to mix its ingredients.

 Tapioca is also used to make desserts, and that probably explains how bubble tea was invented.
 In the 1980s, tapioca desserts and milk tea, a drink consisting of-you guessed it-tea and milk or creamer, were both popular in Taiwan.
-Exactly who brewed up the very first bubble tea and where are questions steeped in controversy.
-Different people and cities have claimed the credit.
+Exactly who brewed up the very first bubble tea and where are questions steeped in controversy, as different people and cities have claimed the credit.
 We can be pretty certain, however, that near the end of that decade, some innovative snacker decided to add ice and tapioca pearls to a milk tea.